KobeUyeda/EE-314-Profile/essays/reflect-on-javascript-1.md

 <img width="50%" src="https://design-style-guide.freecodecamp.org/downloads/fcc_primary_small.jpg"/>
 </div>

 <p> Javascript some people hate it and some people love it.
 I personally am not a huge fan of plane javascript.
 When first using javascript back in high school I did not like the feeling of the language.
 That may seem very vague, but considering I had no way to express the issues I was experiencing with javascript that was the best way I could put it at the time.
-Nowadays I can express I lot of what I hate about javascript.
+Nowadays I can express a lot of what I hate about javascript.
 I find it weird in JavaScript that the basic equal operator <code>==</code> does not really do its job.
 For example:</p>

 <code>1 == '1'</code> vs <code>1 == 1 </code>